Free Vernal Pool-based Field Trip for K-12 Students

 Discover the Flyway Vernal Pool-based Field Trips

-The morning activities are followed by a 20 – 30 minute break for lunch (not provided) at the Demonstration Area.
+The morning activities are followed by a 25 minute break for lunch (not provided) in the Demonstration Area.
 After lunch, the students load up in their bus or chaperoned cars and caravan to the nearby vernal pools of Grasslands Regional Park for a time of discovery before returning to school.

-If you have 15 to 30 students, in addition to the vernal pool-based activity, Critter Caper, select 2 or 3 more activities:
+If you have 15 to 30 students, in addition to a vernal pool-based activity, Critter Caper or Pollution Solutions, select 2 or 3 more activities:

 - Minimum time required for 3 activities: 3.5 hours